Bureau of the Fiscal Service, Treasury.

 We are not proposing any changes to § 208.9, § 208.10, or § 208.11.

 Request for Comment on Plain Language

-On June 1, 1998, the President issued a memorandum directing each agency in the Executive branch to write its rules in plain language.
-This directive is effective for all new proposed and final rulemaking documents issued on or after January 1, 1999.
-We invite comment on how to make this final rule clearer.
-For example, you may wish to discuss: (1) Whether we have organized the material to suit your needs; (2) whether the requirements of this final rule are clear; or (3) whether there is something else we could do to make this rule easier to understand.
+Executive Order 12866 requires each agency in the Executive branch to write regulations that are simple and easy to understand.
+We invite comment on how to make the proposed rule clearer.
+For example, you may wish to discuss: (1) Whether we have organized the material to suit your needs; (2) whether the requirements of the rule are clear; or (3) whether there is something else we could do to make this rule easier to understand.

 Regulatory Planning and Review

-The final rule does not meet the criteria for a “significant regulatory action” as defined in Executive Order 12866.
+The proposed rule does not meet the criteria for a “significant regulatory action” as defined in Executive Order 12866.
 Therefore, the regulatory review procedures contained therein do not apply.

 Regulatory Flexibility Act Analysis

 It is hereby certified that the proposed rule will not have a significant economic impact on a substantial number of small entities.
 The rule provisions being amended apply to Start Printed Page 55271individuals who receive Federal payments, and do not have any direct impact on small entities.